Vyral/amy-wengerd/_posts/2019-09-20-what-should-you-fix-in-your-home-to-get-top-dollar.md

 youtube_code: SjqFcv_53OM
 ---

-{% include youtube.html %}&nbsp;*Before you put your home on the market, there are four repairs and upgrades you should make to ensure you earn top dollar.&nbsp;*
+{% include youtube.html %}<center>Before you put your home on the market, there are four repairs and upgrades you should make to ensure you earn top dollar.</center>

 Making certain upgrades and repairs to your home before you list it is a good idea, in general, but did you know that doing so can also help you earn top dollar?
 Here are four key projects most likely to bring a high return:&nbsp;